MicheleMorelli/skills_dashboard/README.md

-# skills_dashboard
+# Skills dashboard
-A small dashboard that keeps track of the skills in a team.
+### A simple dashboard that keeps track of the skills in a team.

+Hack day July 1st 2020